Snugug/monsters-and-magic/src/content/classes/fighter.md

       Dueling
       : When wielding a melee weapon in one hand and no other weapons, gain **+2 ongoing** to attack rolls made with it

-      Blind Fighting
-      : Gain blindsight 10'.

-      Alert
-      : If not unconscious, roll initiative with advantage

       Finally, you're more adapt at learning techniques and teaching the ones you know—reduce the countdown required to teach a technique by 2 (minimum 1) and the countdown to learn a technique from a scroll by 2 (minimum 1).
   - title: Expert Marksman
     core: false
     spellcasting: false
     rare: false
     description: |-
       You zero in on your enemy's weaknesses.
 While you have temporary hit points or are invisible, your weapon attacks have +2 ongoing to attack rolls and gain piercing equal to your proficiency bonus.
-Additionally, once per turn, if you **strike** a creature when you have advantage, you can forgo rolling with advantage and instead **strike** the creature twice as part of the same attack, rolling separate attack rolls for each attack.
+Additionally, once per turn, if you strike a creature when you have advantage, you can forgo rolling with advantage and instead strike the creature twice as part of the same attack, rolling separate attack rolls for each attack.

-      Choose an additional fighting style.
-  - title: Tactical Advantage
-    core: false
-    spellcasting: false
-    rare: false
-    description: |-
-      You press your advantages wherever you can.
-When you use one of your adrenaline points, you can move up to half your speed without provoking reactions for moving out of reach of an enemy.
-Additionally, as a reaction to a creature using a technique in combat that you don't already know, you can spend 1 adrenaline point and mark 3-fatigue, or 1-exhaustion if it's rare, to learn it.
-Once you do this, you can't do it again until you've finished your daily preparations, and you can only learn a number of techniques this way equal to your +FOCUS (minimum 1).

       Choose an additional fighting style.
   - title: Power Surge